piyaarora/markdown-notes/lecture_06.md

 There are two types of lists :

 ### 1) unordered list
-To create an unordered list, you'll want to preface each item in the list with an asterisk ( * ).
+To create an unordered list, you'll want to preface each item in the list with an asterisk ( * ) or use ( - ) or( + ).
 Each list item also gets its own line.

 example:
 * Milk
 * Eggs
+or
-* Salmon
++ Salmon
-* Butter
++ Butter
+ or
+ - icecream
+ - chips

 ### 2) ordered list
 An ordered list is prefaced with numbers, instead of asterisks.